How to Include Error Handling in VBA Code

 The On Error statement turns on error trapping.
 Information about any error that occurs subsequent to this statement is stored in a VBA error object named Err.

-In the event of an error, the On Error Goto errHandler statement instructs the procedure to stop executing your code at the point at which the error occurs and to pick it up again at the errHandler label.
+In the event of an error, the On Error Goto errHandler statement instructs the procedure to stop executing your code at the point at which the error occurs, to skip to the errHandler label and to resume execution there.

 MsgBox Err.Number & ": " & Err.Description sends a message box to the screen displaying information about the nature of the error: